mariusmucenicu/mind-games/docs/README.md

 - New major versions are exceptional and are planned very long in advance.
 - New minor versions are feature releases; they get released roughly every 3 months.
 - New patch versions are bugfix releases; they get released roughly every month.

+## Code of conduct
+This project adheres to the Contributor Covenant [code of conduct](https://github.com/mariusmucenicu/mind-games/blob/master/docs/CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## How can I contribute?
 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.